 Meanwhile, Sisulu and Tambo are elected onto the ANC national executive.

 1952 - In February the ANC calls on the government to repeal all unjust laws or face a 'Campaign for the Defiance of Unjust Laws'.
 Mass rallies and strikes staged on 6 April and 26 June attract thousands of supporters.
-Sisulu serves on the joint planning council for the campaign and leads one of the first groups of passive resisters.
+Sisulu serves on the planning council for the campaign and leads one of the first groups of demonstrators.

 The government reacts by introducing harsher penalties for protests against apartheid.
 Campaign leaders and opposition newspapers are banned and about 8,500 people are arrested, including Sisulu.

-Sisulu is designated as a statutory "communist" and sentenced to nine months imprisonment.
+Sisulu is designated as a statutory "communist" and sentenced to nine months in prison.
 Because of the disciplined and nonviolent nature of the defiance campaign the sentence is suspended for three years.